haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/intro/intro-composer-gloss.md

 </div>

 ### Metapackage {#gloss-meta}
-Magento Marketplace requires more than one component to be packaged as a *metapackage*, which consists of only a `composer.json` that specifies individual components and their dependencies.
+Magento Marketplace requires more than one component to be packaged as a *metapackage*, which consists of only a `composer.json` that specifies individual 组件 and their dependencies.
 (Magento Marketplace also refers to a metapackage as an *extension*.)

-A metapackage requires or suggests components that we refer to as *shared packages*.
+A metapackage requires or suggests 组件 that we refer to as *shared packages*.
 You can use a shared package in multiple metapackages if you wish.
-(If you use shared packages, Marketplace requires that *all* components in a metapackage be shared packages.)
+(If you use shared packages, Marketplace requires that *all* 组件 in a metapackage be shared packages.)

 For example, you might want to list two metapackages in the Magento Marketplace&mdash;a standard package and a premium package.
-All of the standard package components could be shared packages used by the premium package.
+All of the standard package 组件 could be shared packages used by the premium package.
 Among other things, this enables merchants to easily upgrade from your standard package to your premium package using the <a href="#gloss-compman">Magento Component Manager</a>.

 Merchants do not need to understand that, under the covers, some packages are shared.